badosa/apiplatform/README.md

 Download the [ZIP file](https://github.com/badosa/apiplatform/archive/refs/heads/main.zip) & unpack it.

 If you have a web server installed, point it to the /dist folder.
-If not, the project comes with a NodeJS server that you can run locally (you'll need to install NodeJS first if not present in your system).
+If not, the project comes with a NodeJS server (you'll need to install NodeJS first if not present in your system).

 Then go to the apiplatform folder and run `npm install` and `npm start`.
 Then open http://localhost:3000/ in your browser.